What are the responsibilities of a CASA volunteer?

 Why haven’t I ever heard of CASA?

-If you haven’t heard of the CASA program, it’s because judges, caseworkers, attorneys, and CASAs are required to maintain absolute confidentiality about the children they serve.
+If you haven’t heard of the CASA program, it’s because judges, caseworkers, attorneys, CASA volunteers, and CASA staff are required to maintain absolute confidentiality about the children they serve.
 In order to protect our children, therefore, the agency must work in relative anonymity.

 To what types of cases is CASA assigned?

-CASAs are assigned to children already in the foster care system or to those at risk of entering foster care as a result of abuse, neglect and/or the parent’s/guardian’s inability to care for the child
+CASA volunteers are assigned to children in the foster care system or to those at risk of entering foster care as a result of abuse, neglect, and/or the parent’s/guardian’s inability to care for the child.

 How does CASA become involved in a case?

-Only a judge can assign a CASA to a case.
-On occasion, the children’s or parent’s attorneys, the caseworkers’ attorney or the child’s foster parents, may request that the judge assign a CASA.
-As there are not enough CASA volunteers for every child in foster care, the judge often reserves assignment to cases which are particularly complicated or challenging.
+Only a judge can assign a CASA volunteer to a case.
+On occasion, the children’s or parent’s attorneys, the caseworkers’ attorney, or the child’s foster parents, may request that the judge assign a CASA.

 How old are the children involved?

-How does a CASA differ from a caseworker?
+How does a CASA volunteer differ from a caseworker?

 How does the role of a CASA differ from an attorney?